KYC Redesign

 83%

-5/6 of users were confused how often they would receive this questionnaire even when they saw the tooltip saying the questionnaire was annual.
-This suggests that the users skimmed instead of reading.
+Five out of six users were confused about how often they would receive the questionnaire, despite a tooltip indicating it was annual.
+This suggests that users tended to skim rather than thoroughly read the information.

 Setting